teejcoder/whats-the-tea-blog/README.md

 Browser should open in `http://localhost:3000` if not open browser and go to `http://localhost:3000`.

 ## Optimizations
-Ideal optimizations:
-An Admin settings page displaying users and posts for quick mediation.
+Admin settings page displaying users and posts for mediation.
-Social media APIs for socials integration.
+Social media API for socials integration.
-Anchored category links for browsing of similar insterests.
+Anchored category links for linking to similar insterests.